abasirat/principal_word_vectors/README.md

 These are basically done in the file `pwvec/python/pwvec.py`.

-At this stage, the embeddings are in the file `dep_index.bin`.
+At this stage, the embeddings are in the file `dep_index.wvec`.
 It should have the same number of lines as the vocabulary file `dep_index.txt.vcb`.
 The lines of these two files are aligned to each other.
 If we want a single file with both words and vectors, we should merge (`paste`) these two files.

 ```bash
 paste ../../cwvec/test/dep_index.txt.vcb ../../cwvec/test/dep_index.wvec |\